Public Health Scholars Program FAQ

 No, you will only be taking certain classes together as a cohort such as Introduction to Public Health in your first semester and Study Abroad for Public Health in your first summer.
 During the rest of your time, you will likely have classes with many of your peers in the cohort program since you have many of the same requirements, but the entire cohort will not necessarily be in the classes with you.
 Also, most of your courses will be taken with other students enrolled in a variety of other programs across the university.

-The community-service component is two parts.
+The experiential-learning component is two parts.
 (1) All 3-year public health students partake in service-learning as part of the Introduction to Public Health course during the Fall of their first year.
 In general, you will have an option to choose between several community partners and will volunteer with of the organizations for 6 weeks each.
 Through this work you will deepen your practical understanding of public health while supporting the needs of an organization.
 (2) The second part is participation in the Community Service-Learning Program (CSLP).
 CSLP is a community service add-on credit to an existing course where students enhance their educational experience through practice by working with a nonprofit organization.
 For students in the 3-year public health program, we just ask that you keep the ideals of public health in mind when selecting your site.
-The CSLP credit must be completed before you graduate, but the best time to complete the requirement is in the Spring or Summer of your first year.
+The CSLP credit must be completed during Spring or Summer of your first year.

 How much time will I have off during the summer?